-For additional information regarding this "Statement of Student Responsibilities," including procedures used, contact the Office of Student Conduct, Minnesota State University, Mankato, 507-389-2121, or 507-389-2246 (fax).
+For additional information regarding this "Statement of Student Responsibilities," including procedures used, contact the Office of Student Conduct, Minnesota State University, Mankato, 507-389-2121, or studentconduct@mnsu.edu.
 Information can also be found on the Student Conduct website at https://mankato.mnsu.edu/student-conduct/.